 10. Should I join a tour?

-The cool tours versus the “boring” tours.
+The “cool” tours versus the “boring” tours.

 Cool tours are ones like whale watching, puffin spotting, ice cave explorations, and volcano visits.
 (Most of these outdoor excursions can only be done with a licensed tour guide and not on your own.)

-All in all, driving in Iceland is fairly straightforward and rental cars are easily available.
-If you don’t feel like being a social butterfly and mingling with 100 other tourists whilst getting photobombed by them, don’t join a regular day tour.
-If you want scratch below the surface of a basic Iceland itinerary guide and adventure off into ice caves and lava fields, sign up for one!
+Bottom line is if you don’t feel like being a social butterfly and mingling with 100 other tourists whilst getting photobombed by them, don’t join a regular day tour.
+If you want to venture off into ice caves and lava fields, sign up for one with Extreme Iceland.

 Where do I rent a car?